What Does Lead Time Mean And How To Reduce It

 Buying goods online has become increasingly popular with more people appreciating the advantages that purchasing virtually brings.
 This change in retail buying habits changed the world of business.
 Customer expectations have risen and they now expect that when they place an order online, goods will arrive promptly.
 The market has become more competitive and online store owners appreciate that they have to deliver a first-class service if they are to remain at the top.

 To achieve this, inventory control and the supply chain have to be carefully handled.
-E-commerce fulfillment can only be said to be ‘perfectly managed’ when customers receive the correct quantity of products on the date promised.
+E-commerce fulfilment can only be said to be 'perfectly managed' when customers receive the correct quantity of products on the date promised.
 Get this wrong, with orders going astray or being mishandled and buyers will soon go elsewhere.

 This problem can be avoided by using specific metrics to ensure that orders arrive on time.
 One of these key metrics is lead time, which plays a crucial role in order planning, inventory management and delivery.

 What does lead time mean in inventory management?

 For inventory management, lead time simply means the time it takes from when a purchase order is placed to when it is received in the warehouse.